meganbaker88/JSB-Electrical/index.md

 ## Contact

 My name is Joel Baker and I am a registered electrician.
 Feel free to email or call me anytime on the contacts below.
-I am happy to chat to you about any job - big or small - and provide you a quote for work
+I am happy to chat to you about any job - big or small - and provide you a quote for work.

-**Joel Baker**
+Joel Baker
 Email: joel@jsbelectrical.nz
 Phone: 022 416 0701